 Detentions will be served before or after school.
-Detentions will be served in the principal's office.
-The instructor will contact parents and students for assigned detentions for Tier 1 and Tier 2 offenses.
+Detentions will be served in the homeroom classes with the teacher present.
+The student will contact parents for assigned detentions for Tier 1 and Tier 2 offenses.
 The principal will contact the parents and the student when detentions are assigned due to Tier 3 offenses.